prayagjasani/dental-web-app/README.md

 1. Clone the repository
 2. Install dependencies: `npm install`
-3. Create a local PostgreSQL database
+3. Create a local MySQL database
-4. Update the database connection details in `server.js`
+4. Update the database connection details in `server.js` if needed
 5. Run the application: `npm run dev`

 ## Environment Variables

 The following environment variables are used by the application:

-- `DATABASE_URL`: PostgreSQL connection URL (automatically set by Render)
+- `DATABASE_URL`: PostgreSQL connection URL (automatically set by Render when using a database)
 - `PORT`: The port on which the application will run (default: 3000)
 - `NODE_ENV`: The environment (development, production)